 You can collect statistics on fixed objects using the DBMS_STATS.GATHER_FIXED_OBJECTS_STATS procedure.

 BEGIN DBMS_STATS.GATHER_FIXED_OBJECTS_STATS; END;

 The DBMS_STATS.GATHER_FIXED_OBJECTS_STATS procedure gathers the same statistics as DBMS_STATS.GATHER_TABLE_STATS except for the number of blocks.
-The BLOCKS statistics is always set to 0 since the x$ tables are in memory structures only and are not stored on disk.
+The BLOCKS statistic is always set to 0 since the x$ tables are in memory only structures and are not stored on disk.
 You must have the ANALYZE ANY DICTIONARY or SYSDBA privilege or the DBA role to update fixed object statistics.

 2 thoughts on “Automatic Collection of Fixed Objects Statistics in 12c”